MR. BUG GOES TO TOWN

 No, by 1941, the Fleischers had been in conflict for years, and their increasing frictions had exacted their toll—Bug was the last time they worked together, and they didn't work together well, and for all I know November 1941, when Bug was completed and Dave resigned, was the last time they even saw one another.
 Likewise, their joint inability to negotiate a non-penurious contract with their distributor, Paramount, meant that their studio's days as an independent entity were numbered already, regardless of how Bug fared.
 But it could not have helped that Bug was a leveling failure.
 Stories have grown around the film to explain its dire underperformance, which must have come as a surprise after its early December preview screenings reaped the reward of decent reviews.
 One such story is that Pearl Harbor sunk it—its actual premiere was moved to February 1942 in response.
 Another is that Paramount, in the process of reorganizing Fleischer Studios into Famous Studios, sans Fleischers, had no interest in the Fleischers' film, and therefore dumped it.
 Perhaps.
 The third story is that exhibitors who saw it during the preview were deeply unimpressed, and basically shrugged their shoulders at it.
 And this seems a lot more likely.
 The movie's rather terrible; the shock of the new for full-length color animation had long-since worn off; and, if given the option (as, in fact, they were), the average theatergoer would almost certainly have been happier to go see Dumbo for a third time than go see the also-rans' cartoon about insectoid sexual slavery even once.

 One is never pleased to see diversity die.
-In some ways, it's disturbing how much the story of American feature-length animation winds up being, effectively, just the story of Walt Disney Studios.
-Yet for all that, when that the Fleischers' very best effort in that field was Mr. Bug Goes To Town, I don't know if anyone could have ever truly missed them once they were gone.
+In some ways, it's disturbing how much the story of American feature-length animation winds up being, effectively, just the story of Walt Disney.
+Yet for all that, when the Fleischers' very best effort in that field was Mr. Bug Goes To Town, I don't know if anyone could have ever truly missed them once they were gone.